Genetic Phylogeny

 "Each new prokaryotic genome that appears contains dozens, if not hundreds, of genes not found in the genomes of its nearest sequenced relatives but found elsewhere among Bacteria or Archaea."
 18

-Just one more 1999 paper by Ann Miller, from the Yale Department of Molecular Biophysics and Biochemistry, entitle, "The Evolution of Phylogenetic Classification: From 16S rRNA to the Genomic Tree."
+In a 1999 paper by Ann Miller, from the Yale Department of Molecular Biophysics and Biochemistry, entitle, "The Evolution of Phylogenetic Classification: From 16S rRNA to the Genomic Tree."

 "The 16S rRNA tree is not an organismal phylogenetic tree; it is a gene tree.
 To move towards organismal phylogeny, scientists began creating trees based on other proteins.
 In many cases, the other phylogenies do confirm the rRNA tree, but no one consistent phylogeny has emerged."
 19